Efficient three-qubit gates with giant atoms: Three-qubit gates with giant atoms

-The interference effects in the giant atoms result in decoherence-free frequencies where the atomic decay vanishes.
-To illustrate this, we consider that all the coupling strengths are identical ($\gamma$).
-As illustrated in \figpanel{fig1}{b}, there then exists a sequence of decoherence-free frequencies $\omega_{\text{DF},nm}=(n+m/8)\omega_0$ $(n\in\mathcal{N}, m=1,2,3,5,6,7)$, where $\omega_0 = 2 \pi v / \Delta x$ and $\Delta x$ is the distance between coupling points illustrated in \figpanel{fig1}{a}.
+The multiple coupling points of giant atoms result in interference effects that affect the decay and interaction rates in \eqref{eq_rates}.
+Remarkably, when the coupling points are arranged in a ``braided'' fashion, i.e., some coupling point(s) of each atom are placed between some of the coupling points of another atom [\figpanel{fig1}{a}], the interference effects can give rise to decoherence-free interactions~\cite{Kockum2018}.
+In this regime, the atomic decays $\Gamma_k$ and $\Gamma_{jk}$ vanish, while the coherent interaction $g_{jk}$ remains non-zero for specific pairs of $j,k$.
+To illustrate this, we consider identical coupling strengths $\gamma_{kn}=\gamma$.
+As shown in \figpanel{fig1}{b}, this configuration supports a sequence of decoherence-free frequencies $\omega_{\text{DF},nm}=(n+m/8)\omega_0$ $(n\in\mathcal{N}, m=1,2,3,5,6,7)$, where $\omega_0 = 2 \pi v / \Delta x$ and $\Delta x$ is the distance between coupling points illustrated in \figpanel{fig1}{a}.
 At these decoherence-free frequencies, the interaction $g_{12}$ ($= g_{23}$ due to the symmetry of the setup) is non-zero, while the unwanted interaction $g_{13}$ is zero.
 This arrangement of coupling points enables precise, high-fidelity, and selective multi-qubit gates.
 The individual decay remains low over frequency intervals around these points, forming robust operational windows [shaded regions in \figpanel{fig1}{b}] which can be widened by adding more coupling points.

 This setup, previously used for high-fidelity two-qubit iSWAP and CZ gates~\cite{chen2025scalablequantumsimulatorextended}, also supports direct implementation of three-qubit gates.
 In the following sections, we demonstrate how it enables native realization of CCZS and DIV gates~\cite{Gu2021}, and use them to efficiently generate multi-qubit entangled states.